eon01/python-ci-example/README.md

 You can customize your build environment and add the set of steps in this file.

-Travis CI uses .travis.yml file in the root of your repository to learn about your project enviroenement, how you want your builds to be executed, what kind of tests to perform and other information like emails, Campfire and IRC rooms to notify about build failures.
+Travis CI uses .travis.yml file in the root of your repository to learn about your project environment, how you want your builds to be executed, what kind of tests to perform and other information like emails, Campfire and IRC rooms to notify about build failures.

 This is the file we are going to use: